zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

     }
 ```

-The response has the HTTP status code [502 Bad Gateway](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/502) and a JSON response in the standardized format for error messages.
-The message has key `apiml.common.tlsError` and the message number `AML0105` and content that explains details about the message.
+The message has the key `apiml.common.tlsError`, and the message number `AML0105`, and content that explains details about the message.

 If you receive this message, import the certificate of your service or the CA that has signed it to the truststore of the API Mediation Layer as described above.